AlvaroSanchez01521/KB94-demo/README.md

 1. Clone the repository
 git clone https://github.com/AlvaroSanchez01521/KB94-v3Git/

-2. Import the database structure into MySQL.
+2. Import the database structure located in: database/kb94_demo_database.sql

 3. Place the project inside your web server directory (for example `/htdocs` if using XAMPP).